Latest Data on COVID-19 Vaccinations by Race/Ethnicity

 The completeness of race/ethnicity data has improved in most states since March 1.
 Most states have had declines in their shares of vaccinations with unknown or missing race, with some states, like Arizona, experiencing particularly large declines, falling from (36% of vaccinations with unknown race to 11%).

 All reported data on vaccinations by race/ethnicity are available through our COVID-19 State Data and Policy Actions tracker and downloadable through our State Health Facts Online tables.
-KFF will be continuing to update these data on a regular basis going forward as vaccination distribution continues.
+KFF will continue to update these data on a regular basis going forward as vaccination distribution continues.